edyfer12/burger-recipes/README.md

 # odin-recipes

-This is a website showing basic recipes exclusively on a variety of burgers.
+This is a website showing basic recipes based exclusively on burgers.